supermundano/contact-form-7-infusionsoft-add-on/readme.txt

 Tags must be [created in InfusionSoft](http://ug.infusionsoft.com/article/AA-00306/0/Add-edit-or-delete-a-tag.html) before they can be used with this plugin.
 Once a tag has been created, the "tag name" can be added on each contact form edit page.
 Contacts will be tagged if CF7 successfully delivers a message.

+= Can I contact InfusionSoft support, if I need help with this plugin? =

+This plugin is not offered, sponsored, associated with or endorsed by Infusion Software, Inc. If you need help finding your App Name, API Key, or adding contact tags, InfusionSoft support *should* be able to help you.
+However, as this plugin is not affiliated with InfusionSoft in any way, you'll need to contact the plugin author via the [Support Forum](http://wordpress.org/support/plugin/contact-form-7-infusionsoft-add-on), if you need help with the plugin itself.

 == Screenshots ==